Benefits Comparison

 • Temporary: 2 years, renewable

-• Can apply for permanent: After 21 months
+• Apply for permanent: After 21 months, at your discretion

 The 90-Day Window is Strict

 MERCOSUR temporary residency cannot be renewed.
-If you miss the 90-day window to apply for permanent residency, you lose all MERCOSUR benefits and must restart under the general immigration law (Ley 6984/22)[1].
+If you miss the 90-day window to apply for permanent residency, you lose the MERCOSUR pathway and must restart under the general immigration law (Ley 6984/22)[1].
 Professional management tracks this deadline and ensures timely conversion.

 Path to Citizenship Comparison

-Both MERCOSUR and regular residency lead to the same citizenship outcome, but the timing differs slightly due to the permanent residency conversion process.
+Both MERCOSUR and regular residency lead to the same citizenship outcome on roughly the same timeline, because both reach permanent residency at around the two-year mark.

 • 3.
-Apply permanent: During 90-day window before month 24 expiry
+Apply permanent: 90-day window before expiry

 • 5.
 Citizenship eligible: 3 years after permanent

 • 3.
-Apply permanent: Eligible after 21 months of temporary residency
+Apply permanent: eligible after 21 months

 • 5.
 Citizenship eligible: 3 years after permanent